 Income Taxes - We use the asset and liability approach for financial accounting and reporting income taxes.
 The provision for income taxes is based upon income reported in the accompanying consolidated financial statements as required by ASC 740-10, Accounting for Income Taxes.
 We determine deferred tax assets and liabilities based on temporary differences between financial reporting and tax bases in assets and liabilities and measure them by applying enacted rates and laws expected to be in place when the deferred items become subject to income tax or deductible for income tax purposes.
 We recognize the effect on deferred taxes and liabilities of a change in tax rates in the period that includes the enactment date.
 In assessing the realization of our deferred income tax assets, we consider whether it is more likely than not that the deferred income tax assets will be realized.
 The ultimate realization of our deferred income tax assets depends upon generating future taxable income during the periods in which our temporary differences become deductible and before our net operating loss carryforwards expire.
 We evaluate the recoverability of our deferred income tax assets by assessing the need for a valuation allowance on a quarterly basis.
-If we determine that it is more likely than not that our deferred income tax assets will not be recovered, we establish a valuation allowance against some or all of our deferred income tax assets.
+If we determine that it is more likely than not that our deferred income tax assets.
 Recording or reversing a valuation allowance could have a significant effect on our future results of operations and financial position.